kcc-nma-art258/assignments/week-1/README.md

 # Week 1: Introduction to Course & Front-end Tooling

 In this course, we'll be focusing on intermediate-to-advanced front-end web development techniques and best practices.
-We'll be introducing the following tools and concepts, following industry standards with a focus on the user-centered design process:
+We'll be introducing the following tools and concepts:

 ### Tools
 - _**Git & GitHub**_ for version control & collaboration